arac-codespace/strat-map/README.md

 # Changelog

+stratMap v0.3.1 TBD
++ Changed from using cloud-based IDE to local environment
++ Changed development DB from SQlite to PG
++ Reinstalled bcrypt gem to fix compatibiliy issues with Windows OS

 stratMap v0.3 August 17, 2017
 + Created a collection/grouping model so user can associate multiple columns
 + Created a collection index/show page where user will be able to access